MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/copilot-customize-generate-mode.md

 ```
 -->

 There are various ways to use the `Dialog.Open()`and `Dialog.Update()` to change the generate mode's caption.
-Refer to the two examples that follow for inspiration.
+Refer to the following examples for inspiration.

-For example, you can call the methods directly from the `OnAction()` trigger of `Generate` and `Regenerate` actions. procedure).

 ## Example: From the OnAction() trigger